bsroddy/pineapple-counter/README.md

 # pineapple-counter
-Handy Android application that enables you to count all the pineapples that you see.

-Download from the Google Play Store: https://play.google.com/store/apps/details?id=com.brendanroddy.pineapplecounter

 You're walking down the sidewalk when something prickly snags your gaze.
 You see it prominently displayed in the storefront: a pineapple.

 Tropical.